thayerz00r/robinhood-ai-trading-bot/README.md

 # Robinhood config parameters
 WATCHLIST_NAMES = []                        # Watchlist names (can be empty, or "My First List", "My Second List", etc.)
 WATCHLIST_OVERVIEW_LIMIT = 10               # Number of stocks to process in decision-making (e.g. 20)
+PORTFOLIO_LIMIT = 10                        # Number of stocks to hold in the portfolio

 # OpenAI config params
 MAX_POST_DECISIONS_ADJUSTMENTS = 1          # Maximum number of adjustments to make (0 - disable adjustments)